Dr Catriona Cannon

 Catriona joined the School of Law as a Lecturer in Commercial Law in November 2018.
 She has a PhD (2018) and a LL.B with Honours in Scots Law (2003) from the University of Glasgow and a Diploma in Legal Practice (2004) from the Glasgow Graduate School of Law.
 After completing a legal traineeship, she worked for many years in commercial legal practice as a qualified solicitor specialising in Employment Law.

 Her research interests are primarily in the areas of Labour Law and Anti-Discrimination Law.
 Her PhD thesis considers the exceptions to the equality in employment principle afforded to religious employers in Great Britain.
 Using comparative and empirical methodologies, she makes a case for applying freedom of association principle to their interpretation.

-She teaches both commercial and private law subjects in the School and is a member of the School’s Law Reform and Public Policy research group.
+She teaches both commercial and private law subjects in the School of Law.

 Catriona’s research interests are primarily in Labour Law and Anti-Discrimination law.
 She has a particular interest in researching issues pertaining to religion or belief in the workplace and in using empirical and comparative methodologies.

 Comparative Equality: An evaluation of the law relating to disability and employment in the UK, Germany and the European Union